sreehariskumar/hits_per_sec/README.md

 A shell script to calculate the number of requests the webserver has received per second by monitoring the access log.

 ## APPLICATION
-The output from the script can be integrated with firewall rules to block traffic if the number of requests exceeds a threshold.
+The output from the script can be integrated with firewall rules to block traffic if the number of requests exceeds a certain threshold.

 Clone the repository to your local system.
 ```s